sistelexis/behavioralCloning/README.md

 Data analysis can be found on the first cell of the - [behavioralCloning.ipynb](https://github.com/sistelexis/behavioralCloning/blob/master/behavioralCloning.ipynb) file
 Data processing can be seen on the following cells:

-* visualization of 3 randomly chosen images
+Visualization of 3 randomly chosen images

 ![visualization of 3 randomly chosen images](images/3images.png)

-* crop action on those 3 images
+Crop action on those 3 images

 ![crop action on those 3 images](images/3images_cropped.png)

-* flip action on those 3 images
+Flip action on those 3 images

 ![flip action on those 3 images](images/3images_flipped.png)

-* brightness adjustment on those 3 images
+Brightness adjustment on those 3 images

 ![brightness adjustment on those 3 images](images/3images_brightness.png)

 ## Rubric Points